oven-sh/bun/README.md

 - `get Statement.columnNames` get the returned column names
 - `get Statement.paramsCount` how many parameters are expected?

 You can bind parameters on any call to a statement.
 Named parameters and positional parameters are supported.
+Bound parameters are remembered between calls and reset the next time you pass parameters to bind.

 ```ts
 import { Database } from "bun:sqlite";